ngodi/redux-bookstore/README.md

 ![bookstore](books.png)
 ### Introduction

-Redux-bookstore is the front-end of a bookstore management system with objective to store and manage the progress of books read by a given user.
+Redux-bookstore is the front-end of a bookstore management system with the objective to store and manage the progress of books read by a given user.

 ### Built with